 A website redesign project requires funds.
-Usually, you need a budget for hiring the external partner who will collaborate on your digital strategy, design, content, and implementation.
+You might need a budget for hiring freelancers or external partners who will collaborate on your digital strategy, design, content, and implementation.
 Beyond that, you may need cash to pay for a new content management system (CMS).

 How do you do make it happen?
 How do you get the funding for a website redesign and a new CMS?

 - Prepare your case.

 Prepare your case.

 There’s nothing like writing it all out as a way to force you to clearly and succinctly articulate what you want to accomplish and why.
 Preparing a slide deck to help organize your thoughts might be used with advisory groups or the leadership who will ultimately grant your budget request.
 Use concise language (no jargon!) to describe why you need to redesign your website.

 To make your case, include the following nine proof points: